Laura Gilbertson

 Biography

-Laura Gilbertson has taught at Bethel University since 2005 and is Program Director and Assistant Professor of Christian Ministries.
-She is completing her doctorate in sociology at the University of Minnesota.
-Her research has examined the cultural dimensions of American evangelicalism.
-She has served as Pastor of Care Ministries at Westwood Community Church, and continues to serve in a non-staff position through teaching and preaching.
-For several years, she served as Assistant Director of Spiritual Formation at Bethel University, where she oversaw small group discipleship.
+Laura Gilbertson has taught at Bethel University since 2005 and is Program Director and Associate Professor of Christian Ministries.
+She is completing her doctorate in sociology at the University of Minnesota so also teaches sociology courses in CAS and CAPS.
+Her research has examined the cultural dimensions of American evangelicalism, including church responses to the COVID-19 pandemic.
+She previously served as Pastor of Care Ministries at Westwood Community Church, and continues to serve in a non-staff position through teaching and preaching.
+At the beginning of her career, she served as Assistant Director of Spiritual Formation at Bethel University, where she oversaw small group discipleship.
 While in seminary, she received training for hospital chaplaincy.
 She is passionate about equipping women and men to use their gifts in diverse ministry settings.

 Courses Taught